LMS

 LMS Learning Challenges

-• Limited Face-to-Face Interaction: LMS platforms lack the personal touch of in-person sessions, which may reduce social learning opportunities.
+• Limited Face-to-Face Interaction: LMS lack the personal touch of in-person sessions, which may reduce social learning opportunities.
 The absence of direct interaction can limit spontaneous discussions, peer collaboration, and real-time feedback.
 This may lead to a less engaging learning experience for individuals who thrive on face-to-face communication.

 • Technical Barriers: Some employees may struggle with technology adoption or require additional support to navigate the platform.
 Issues such as slow internet, outdated devices, or lack of technical proficiency can hinder the learning experience.
 Providing thorough onboarding and ongoing technical support is essential to minimize these challenges.